-Bonker, a Democrat, was the representative for Washington's 3rd congressional district from 1975 to 1988.
+Bonker was the representative for Washington’s 3rd congressional district and was a Democrat.
+He served from 1975 to 1988.

 Bonker is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1988 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Bonker sponsored and cosponsored.
 See full analysis methodology.

 Bonker was the primary sponsor of 7 bills that were enacted: